 - Several overconfident funded companies that just trudge along, finding it difficult to raise additional money

-- The sector very quickly becoming over-invested and going out of flavor with the VCs due to high valuation expectations by other companies, thus resulting in less investment happening in creating more effective and widespread clean and green technologies and applications; something that was needed by the world on an urgent basis, to begin with.
+- The sector very quickly becoming over-invested and going out of flavor with the VCs.
+This is due to high valuation expectations by other companies.
+This is resulting in less investment happening in creating more effective and widespread clean and green technologies and applications; something that was needed by the world on an urgent basis, to begin with

-It would help if VCs invested after a well thought-out strategy rather than almost on impulse, irrespective of whether it means missing the bus on a fad investment sector.
+It would help if VCs invested after a well thought-out strategy rather than almost on impulse.
+Irrespective of whether it means missing the bus on a fad investment sector.
 This would result in the VC not making losses on a bad investment.
-At the same time, she or he could focus on understanding the sector quickly and perhaps support young companies with innovative products or solutions that they feel might significantly help preserve the planet, rather than just dump money into just another solar-cell manufacturing company, or another wind turbine manufacturer, or something like that.
+At the same time, she or he could focus on understanding the sector quickly and perhaps support young companies with innovative products or solutions that they feel might significantly help preserve the planet.
+Instead of dumping money into just another solar-cell manufacturer.
+Or another wind turbine manufacturer, or something like that.

 In the end, all this could be herd mentality, or perhaps even the wisdom of the crowds.

 Only time and lots of investing will tell.

 [Again, these are just my views on it, being strongly based on my belief that known and stable businesses or mass producing of products should be funded more by debt; and the risk investing in paradigm-shifting technologies and solutions should be left to VCs.
 I would like to get the views of promoters and fellow VCs on this.
 In the end, it’s all a part of our learning process.]